darde/react-native-sidemenu/README.md

 2. clone this repo or download the zip file and unzip it.
 3. In a terminal, inside the project directory, type `npm install` or `yarn` for yarn users.
 4. Open your AVD emulator, or set up a real device in order to work with [react native][reactNative] projects.
 5. In a terminal, inside the root directory, type `npm start` or `yarn start` for yarn users.
+The App should open up in your AVD or real device.

 That's all, now you can change the project according to your needs.